urosevic/head-footer-code/readme.txt

 Initial release of new plugin developed by Aleksandar Urosevic.

 == Changelog ==
+= 1.0.8 (20170626) =
+* Compatibility check: Tested for WordPress 4.9
+* Add: Separate priority for HEAD and FOOT so admin can choose different priorities for header and footer
+* Add: updater script to migrate legacy option settings to new version

 = 1.0.7 =
 * Compatibility check: Tested for WordPress 4.7.1
 * UX: Add right hand sidebar on global settings page with links to donate, FAQ, Community support and plugin Reviews page.